okta/terraform-provider-okta/docs/resources/app_group_assignments.md

 page_title: "Resource: okta_app_group_assignments"
 description: |-
   Assigns groups to an application.
 This resource allows you to create multiple App Group assignments.
+  Important: Do not use in conjunction with for_each
 ---

 # Resource: okta_app_group_assignments

 Assigns groups to an application.
 This resource allows you to create multiple App Group assignments.

-Important: Do not use in conjunction with for_each
+**Important**: Do not use in conjunction with for_each

 ## Example Usage